HOW TO GET INTO AN AIRPORT LOUNGE (WITHOUT FLYING FIRST CLASS OR HAVING AIRLINE STATUS)

 FINAL THOUGHTS

 Have a bigger family?
-Many readers will add their partner (or child aged 18 or older) as an authorized user and that person can enter with two more guests.
+Many readers will add their partner or child (aged 18 or older for Priority Pass Membership) as an authorized user and that person can enter with two more guests.

-We value having lounge access so much that I don’t think I could ever live without it.
+We value having lounge access so much that I don’t think I could ever live without it now.
 What are your thoughts?
 Team Lounge or Team “sit at the gate”?

 Happy Travels!